-This is a guide to direct providers and staff to state-specific behavioral health resources and policies.
+This template may be used as a guide to direct providers and staff to state-specific behavioral health resources and policies.
 It includes suggestions for locating information regarding crisis services and inpatient mental health care.

 Tips and Strategies for Reimbursement for Behavioral Health Services in a Primary Care Setting